SurakshaRegmi/belly-button-challenge/README.md

 Displaying an individual demographic information

 Displaying weekly washing frequency of the individual with the Guage Chart

+Please note: Due to CORS Policy, the output is generated via live server extension (http://127.0.0.1:5500/index.html)